Bruckless

 The parish church, the Church of Saints Joseph and Conal, is noted for its round tower and there are numerous archaeological artifacts in the area, including early Christian cross slabs.
 The village pub is called Mary Murrins, and the village also has a small shop.
 The village has close ties with neighbouring Dunkineely.

-Bruckless railway station opened on 18 October 1893 on the Donegal Railway Company line from Donegal to Killybegs.
+Bruckless railway station opened on 18 October 1893 on the Donegal Railway Company line from Donegal Town to Killybegs.
 It closed on 1 January 1960.